Albert Bourla: Recognition

 In April 2019, at the Prix Galien Greece Awards ceremony, Bourla was presented with the award for "Preeminent Greek Leader" of the global pharmaceutical industry by Geoffrey R. Pyatt, United States ambassador to Greece.

 In 2020, Bourla was ranked as America's top CEO in the pharmaceutical industry by Institutional Investor.

 In 2021, Bourla was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

 In January 2022, Bourla was awarded the $1 million Genesis Prize for his leadership in the development of the COVID-19 vaccine.
 The Genesis Prize is awarded annually to an individual for professional achievement, contributions to humanity and commitment to Jewish ethics.

 In May 2024, Bourla was among the guests invited to the state dinner hosted by U.S. president Joe Biden in honor of President William Ruto at the White House.

 Bourla was named in Time 2024 list of Top 100 most influential people in health.

 Personal life

 Bourla and his wife live in Scarsdale, New York.
 He has two children: a daughter and a son.
-Bourla received $21 million in compensation from Pfizer in 2020.

 Bourla maintains a home in Chalkidiki, which he visits every summer.